-- a) The new use would be compatible with the surrounding uses; - b) Any remediate works to remove contaminants are satisfactorily dealt with: - c) The proposal would lead to an enhancement in the character and appearance of the site; and - d) Would not result in the loss of any land of high environmental value.
+- a) The new use would be compatible with the surrounding uses; - b) Any remediation works to remove contaminants are satisfactorily dealt with; - c) The proposal would lead to an enhancement in the character and appearance of the site; and - d) Would not result in the loss of any land of high environmental value.

-- 10.5 It would be contrary to the principles of sustainable development to allow more homes on greenfield sites than would be necessary to meet identified housing need arising in the Neighbourhood Area. - 10.6 For the purposes of this Plan, brownfield land is previously developed land which is, or was, occupied by a permanent structure no longer in active use.
-It includes the authorised curtilage of the developed land but specifically excludes any residential garden land.
-There is no presumption that the whole of the site will be suitable for development.
-This would need to be proven though the planning application process.
+- 10.5 It would be contrary to the principles of sustainable development to allow more homes on greenfield sites than would be necessary to meet identified housing need arising in the Neighbourhood Area. - 10.6 For the purposes of this Plan, brownfield land is defined as land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure.
+This excludes: land that is or has been occupied by agricultural or forestry buildings; land that has been developed for minerals extraction or waste disposal by landfill purposes where provision for restoration has been made through development control procedures; land in built-up areas such as private residential gardens, parks, recreation grounds and allotments; and land that was previously-developed but where the remains of the permanent structure or fixed surface structure have blended into the landscape in the process of time.

-Policy BE3 - Designated Heritage Assets
+Policy BE3 - Heritage Assets

 Proposals which cause harm to the special historical or architectural fabric and interest of listed buildings and Scheduled Monuments and their settings will not be supported.
-Proposals, including changes of use, which enable the appropriate and sensitive restoration of listed buildings, will be supported.
+Proposals, including changes of use, which enable the appropriate and sensitive restoration and re-use of listed buildings, will be supported.
 All proposals must preserve the important physical fabric and settings of listed buildings and Scheduled Monuments.

-Development within and adjacent to all heritage assets will be strictly controlled.
+Development within and adjacent to all heritage assets, including nondesignated assets, will be strictly controlled.

-Where necessary, applications will be accompanied by an appropriate archaeological survey to ascertain the implications of development on below ground heritage assets
+Where necessary, applications will be accompanied by an appropriate archaeological survey to ascertain the implications of development on below ground heritage assets.

-10.7 There are a number of listed buildings within the village of Ettington (Figure 6) and three Scheduled Monuments (Figure 7).
+10.7 There are a number of listed buildings within the village of Ettington (Figure 6) and three Scheduled Monuments within the neighbourhood area (Figure 7).